SpacemanJT/wol.bundle/README.md

-# plexwol.bundle
+# wol.bundle
-Wake on LAN Plugin for Plex
+# Wake on LAN Plugin for Plex